whitwort/daggerheart-encounter-builder/README.md

 * Import core Adversaries and Environments from a parse of the SRD (forked from seansbox/daggerheart-srd)

 To use
-* From a google docs sheet open Extensions -> Apps SCript
+* From a google docs sheet open Extensions -> Apps Script
 * Erase everything in the editor and paste in the entirety of code.gs
 * Save and give the script needed permissions.
 NOTE: the script needs permission to create and erase files on your drive!
 Do not allow that if you can't independantly trust this script.
 * Then reload the sheet, you should see a Daggerheart menu appear